bodiasing/MSI-GS66-Stealth-10UE-OC-Hackintosh/README.md

 # MSI-GS66-Stealth-10UE-OC-Hackintosh

+# UPDATE "EFI UPDATE"
+Replaced voodoohda with applealc kext.
+But you need to install ComboJackfix (included in "EFI UPDATE"):
+In the terminal (should be your path to the folder), (my path is specified in the terminal): cd ~/Downloads/ComboJackfix
+sh install.sh

 I have been creating this EFI for a long time, and I wanted to share who has the same model of MSI.

 | Specifications | Details |